jadecobra/python_tdd_exercises/source/how_to/make_tdd/install_wsl.rst

 * Next it will ask for a password, use something you will remember

-  ..
-IMPORTANT:: the terminal will not show any test while you type your password, hit ``enter/return`` when done and it will ask you to retype the password to confirm it
+  .. attention:: the terminal will not show any text while you type your password, hit ``enter/return`` when done and it will ask you to retype the password to confirm it

 * after installing `Windows Subsystem Linux`_ open `Visual Studio Code`_ and install the `WSL extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl>`_
-* Press ``F1`` on the keyboard and select ``WSL:Connect to WSL`` to open a terminal in `Windows Subsystem Linux`_
+* Press ``F1`` on the keyboard while is `Visual Studio Code`_ and select ``WSL:Connect to WSL`` to open a terminal in `Windows Subsystem Linux`_
-* type this in the terminal to update the Linux_ package manager
+* Open a terminal then type this to update the Linux_ package manager

   .. code-block:: shell